EatMeReturns/mossad/notes.md

 - `WASD`: Hold to walk.
 - `LShift+WASD`: Hold to run.
 - `R`: Press to reload.
-- `Tab`: Hold to open the first aid UI.
+- `Tab`: Hold to open the first aid and backpack UIs.
-- `E`: Hold to open the backpack UI/interact.
-- `F`: Hold to pick up loot.
+- `E`: Hold to pick up loot and interact.
-- `LAlt+F`: Press to toggle flashlight.
+- `F`: Press to toggle flashlight.
 - `Mouse`: Move to aim.

 Some Paragraphs Regarding Combat